-The first time Tigrilla heard the Music of the Plants, she didn’t believe was she was hearing.
+The first time Tigrilla heard the Music of the Plants, she didn’t believe what she was hearing.
 Like many people, she thought it was some automatic response where you took the biological functions of plants and made them audible.
-But as she listened, her musical training kicked in, and she realized that she was not listening to random notes.
+But as she listened, her musical training kicked in.
+She realized that she was not listening to random notes.
 Instead, she was hearing a sophisticated composition created by an intelligent being.

 As a formally trained music and electrical engineer, musician, and performing artist, it is obvious that the Music of the Plants device—a musical instrument for plants that distinguishes electromagnetic variations between the leaf and the root system of a plant and turns that into music, allowing plant musicians to express themselves creatively—would become her main research tool, but it is not the only one.
-The growing body of scientific research around plant intelligence and new understandings of biophilia combined with this instrument allow nature to communicate with us in a new and startling way, opening doors for further advances in the field as our technology improves and allows us to understand and experience the complexity of the world around us that exists beyond our five senses.
+The growing body of scientific research around plant intelligence and new understandings of biophilia combined with this instrument allow nature to communicate with us in a new and startling way.
+This opens doors for further advances in plant communication.
+As technology improves, we understand and experience the complexity of the world that exists beyond our five senses.

 Click here for a list of